linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 ADD16 AF, 0x1234
 ```

-Now, how should we define this instruction set in OCaml?
+Now, how should we define such instruction set in OCaml?

 ### Define the instruction set using variants